top of page

 The Hacienda’s design and build took three years and is likely one of the most complex buildings in northern New Mexico.
 By blending hacienda and adobe architectural styles with eco and green features, the estate is a stunning display of authenticity and modern convenience.
 We are honored to live in this environment and respect that we are the current stewards of this land.

-The Grand Hacienda is open during the spring, summer, and fall seasons in Abiquiu (May through October), and is an adults-only (age 16 and older) and pet-free property.
+The Grand Hacienda is open year-round, and is an adults-only (age 16 and older) and pet-free property.

 The Grand Haciend guest suite portales from the road